 Practitioner Development UK

-Provides ongoing (because healthcare professionals never stop learning) continued professional development for advanced nurse practitioners, GPs, junior doctors, practice nurses, health visitors, school nurses, district nurses, radiologists, paramedics, pharmacists and other healthcare providers.
+PDUK is a leading provider of continued professional development courses for advanced nurse practitioners, GPs, junior doctors, practice nurses, health visitors, school nurses, district nurses, radiologists, paramedics, pharmacists and other healthcare providers.

 Access all areas

-Ready to become more proficient today?
+Ready jump in?
 Start now by completing one of our innovative online eLearning courses.
-It only takes two hours to whiz through the questions, move forward in your career and enhance your standards of patient care.
+The questions are quick to get through and are a couple of hours well spent in enhancing your knowledge and standards of care.
 We offer a wide range of online courses, including:

 The first steps in recognising the acutely ill child – a free taster